-- 1) Fasten Seat Belt (only if you have ROPS installed). - Allow Left (B) and Right (C) Track Controls to assume their natural spring loaded center neutral positions. - Push forward on Parking/Emergency Brake (A) and/or push down Lock/Release Handle (D) until brake unlocks. - 4) Check that Loader or front-mounted Bulldozer Blade is in the fully lowered position, and that the Backhoe is either in the chained safe traveling position, or resting on the ground. - 5) Check that all other hydraulic controls are in their centered neutral position.
+- 1) Fasten Seat Belt (only if you have ROPS installed). - Allow Left (B) and Right (C) Track Controls to assume their natural spring loaded center neutral positions. - Push forward on Parking/Emergency Brake (A) and/or push down Lock/Release Handle (D) until brake unlocks. - 4) Check that Loader or front-mounted Bulldozer Blade is in the fully lowered position, and that the Backhoe is either in the chained safe traveling position, or resting on the ground. - 5) Check that all handles to the main attachment control valve (N), are in their centered neutral position. - Make sure the PFCTM Indicator Light (K) is not illuminated. - 7) Make sure the PFCTM Flow Dial (P) is in the LOW position. - 8) Make sure you are properly seated so Seat Safety Switch will engage.